 2) Increase the visibility of the creative to a larger, targeted audience.

-This is critical to fighting any new algorithm changes, such as the one that Facebook released earlier this year.
-You will be equipped with an arsenal of compelling content and media budgets to boost the content.
+This is critical to fighting any new algorithm changes, such as the one that Facebook released in 2019.

 PRICING DIGITAL MARKETING SERVICES AND THE SOCIAL MEDIA ALGORITHM DEBATE

-While creating great content will certainly help immunity, you can only fight an algorithm change so hard if you have limited-to-no resource allocation on ad spend for these platforms.
+While creating great content will certainly help immunity to algorithmic changes that impact visibility, you will not be able to adequately fight an algorithm change if you have limited-to-no resource allocation on ad spend for these platforms.

-In 2020, you need discretionary dollars to create what is considered great as content consumption needs change.
+In 2024, you need discretionary dollars to create killer content as consumer consumption and media preferences change.